This add-on is operated by JAWS DB, LLC

 -----> Adding jawsdb-maria to sharp-mountain-4005... done, v18 (free)

-Once JawsDB Maria has been added, a JAWSDB_MARIA_URL
+Once JawsDB has been added, a JAWSDB_URL

-Your MariaDB database will be created from scratch and will require a few minutes to become fully available.
+Your database will be created from scratch and will require a few minutes to become fully available.
 The JAWSDB_MARIA_URL

 config variable will contain a placeholder until the database is ready.